thankyou, ok is just all kinds of awesome.

 there are all kinds of wonderful philosophical themes running

-through this book,
+through this book, the unknown craftsman

 (which is essentially a collection of yanagi's essays).